JuliaIO/MAT.jl/README.md

 using MAT
 ```

-To read a single variable from a MAT file:
+To read a single variable from a MAT file (compressed files are detected and handled automatically):

 ```julia
 file = matopen("matfile.mat")